Sometimes, the more grounded plot points of a story are better than the sci-fi, as is the case with Radius.

 Radius streams on Amazon’s IMDb TV service, one I don’t entirely understand.
 It seems weird to make Prime members sit through commercials, particularly ones that are dynamically inserted at the more inopportune points of the movie.

-From Letterboxd: Liam wakes from a car crash with no memory of who he is.
+Letterboxd summary: Liam wakes from a car crash with no memory of who he is.
 As he makes his way into town to look for help, he finds only dead bodies, all with strange pale eyes.
 Liam's first assessment is that a virus is present in the air, but he soon discovers the horrible truth: anyone who comes within a 50-foot radius of him dies instantly.

 Ratings from around the web